There’s a variety of influencer marketing tactics out there –– and many of them are highly effective.

 Sharing 4-5 talking points is a good place to start, but what’s most important is being sure that the influencer is authentically excited about your brand.

-Send them product, let them talk to the people who are the backbone of your business, and make sure they feel connected to your message.
+Send them products, let them talk to the people who are the backbone of your business, pay them well on Youtube, and make sure they feel connected to your message.

 Build a relationship.
 Ask what content they have planned in the coming months and how they think your product might be most naturally integrated.